cyruscyliu/cyruscyliu.github.io/content/posts/2020-11-18-buildroot-qemu-x86_64.md

     -nographic
 ```

-If there exists a Linux kernel module, please do as follow.
+If the external packages exist, please do as follows.

 ``` bash
 $ modprobe hello